Easy Entertaining Cinnamon Apple Cream Cake

 - Remove pan to rack to cool for 20 minutes.
 Then run spatula or butter knife around edge and remove rim of pan.
 Cool cake for another 10 minutes.

 - Whip the cream with powdered sugar and vanilla.
-Spread on top of the slightly cooled cake and serve!
+Spread on top of the slightly cooled cake.
+Optional to dust with cinnamon and sugar; serve!

 Sunset Magazine, September 2016 issue